-So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information of which the Company's auditors are unaware.
-Additionally, the directors individually have taken all the necessary steps that they ought to have taken as directors in order to make themselves aware of all relevant audit information and to establish that the Company's auditors are aware of that information.
+So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information of which the company's auditors are unaware.
+Additionally, the directors individually have taken all the necessary steps that they ought to have taken as directors in order to make themselves aware of all relevant audit information and to establish that the company's auditors are aware of that information.

-The Board and Committees
+The board and committees

-At 30 June 2017 the Board comprised of ten Non-Executive Directors (2016: eleven) plus the Chairman and Vice Chairman.
-In addition there were three Executive Directors (2016: three).
-The Board, which meets four times a year, is responsible for the strategy and overall performance of the Company.
-Each Board meeting is preceded by a clear agenda and any relevant information is provided to Directors in advance of the meeting.
+At 30 June 2019 the board comprised of nine Non-executive directors (2018: eleven), the Chair and Vice-chair.
+In addition, there were three Executive directors (2018: three).
+The board, which meets four times a year, is responsible for the strategy and overall performance of the company.
+Each board meeting is preceded by a clear agenda and any relevant information is provided to directors in advance of the meeting.

-Remuneration Committee
+Remuneration committee

-The Remuneration Committee consists of the Vice Chairman plus two Non-Executive Directors with the Chief Executive and the Chairman in attendance.
-The committee meets on average three times a year to determine and agree with the Board the framework or broad policy for the remuneration of the Company's Chairman, Chief Executive and Executive Directors.
+The Remuneration committee consists of the Vice-chair and two Non-Executive Directors with the Chief executive and the Chair in attendance.
+The committee meets on average three times a year to determine and agree with the board the framework or broad policy for the remuneration of the company's Chair, Chief executive and Executive directors.

-Nominations Committee
+Nominations committee

-The Nominations Committee consists of the Chairman, Vice Chairman and one Non-Executive Director.
-The Chief Executive and the Company Secretary also attend meetings as invitees.
-The objectives of the committee are to recommend to the Supervisory Board individuals who are able to fill the roles of President, Chairman, Vice Chairmen, Chief Executive, Chief Financial Officer & IS Director, Staff Director and Non-Executive Directors and to provide the Supervisory Board with advice on the structure and general composition of the Board.
+The Nominations committee consists of the Chair, Vice-chair and one Non-executive director.
+The Chief executive and the Company secretary also attend meetings as invitees.
+The objectives of the committee are to recommend to the supervisory board individuals who are able to fill the roles of President, Chair, Vice-chair, Chief executive, Chief financial officer & IS director, Staff director and Non-executive directors and to provide the supervisory board with advice on the structure and general composition of the board.

-Audit and Risk Committee
+Audit and risk committee

-The Audit and Risk Committee consists of four Non-Executive Directors, a representative from the external auditors, with the Chief Executive and the Chief Financial Officer & IS Director in attendance.
-The committee meets at least twice a year and is responsible for the oversight of the Company's audit and control functions.
+The Audit and Risk Committee consists of three Non-Executive Directors (2018: two) and a representative from the external auditors, the Chief executive and the Chief financial Officer & IS Director in attendance.
+The committee meets three times a year and is responsible for the oversight of the company's audit and control functions.
 This includes financial reporting and accounting, external audit, regulatory compliance, the effectiveness of the internal control environment and processes, and risk management.